owenwexler/mockabase/README.md

 I aimply wrote this to solve a problem I had with testing Supabase auth in my apps consistently and decided to open-source it in the hope that it would help other developers solve similar problems.
 That's all.

-This is not commercial project and I'm not making money from it.
+This is not a commercial project and I'm not making money from it.
 The name Supabase belongs to its creators.

 # How does Mockabase work?
 Mockabase uses a local database with a users table that loosely mocks the auth.users table in Supabase.
 There are various routes for all expected user functions (including a mock "OAuth" login and signup) detailed in the routes section below.
 "Sessions" are currently handled with a JSON file at the root of the project called ```session.json``` :way is either null if logged out or has the id and e-mail of the current user if logged in.
 This is an acceptable minimal way to mock sessions for testing and development purposes.